Volunteer with Niagara Hospice

-These volunteers assist our bereavement staff in a variety of tasks including clerical help and helping with Camp Hope - an annual weekend bereavement camp for children.
+These volunteers assist our bereavement staff in a variety of tasks including clerical help and helping with Camp Hope - a bereavement program for children.

 SPEAKERS BUREAU VOLUNTEERS ARE NOT ALL REQUIRED TO MAKE SPEECHES.
 Opportunities available include speaking to small and large groups, meeting community members one-on-one at health and wellness fairs, delivering education materials to area referral sources, and providing clerical help to the Public Relations Department.
 Volunteers can choose to participate in any one or all of these activities.
 A full training and shadow opportunities are provided and last until the volunteer feels comfortable with their assigned duties.

 Administrative office volunteers (no patient/family contact) provide a variety of services that support the general operation of Niagara Hospice.
 Volunteers in the bereavement office help coordinate supportive mailings and provide general office work.
 Nursing office volunteers assemble admission packets, input information into the computer, file, and perform general office duties.
 Volunteers also assist the Niagara Hospice staff with mailings for events and other forms of fundraising.

 Volunteers can help Niagara Hospice staff with annual events like Cocktails & CA$H, Hospice Gran Fondo, The Mighty Niagara Half Marathon & Hospice 5K Dash, Spring Bouquet Sale, Memorial Butterfly Release, and Light-a-Life.
 Additionally, schools and local community groups host their own fundraisers to benefit Niagara Hospice where volunteers are needed to attend as representatives of the organization.